chirsz-ever/install-homebrew-on-alpine-linux/README.md

 The installation script would use `ldd` to check the glibc version, so we use `sed` to patch the `ldd` script.

 The installation script uses `/usr/bin/stat`, but Alpine Linux only has `/bin/stat`, so we create a symlink.

-The installation script uses `grep` and `sort` with options that are not supported by busybox, so we need to replace them with patched versions.
-You can also just install `coreutils` package.

 ## Add a normal user